-The American version of this award is presented every other year in recognition of a lifetime of contributions to the field of intelligence and related subjects.
+The Mensa Foundation’s Lifetime Achievement Award is presented every other year in recognition of a lifetime of contributions to the field of intelligence and related subjects.

 - An exceptional body of work in research, theory or other scholarly work by a living person over a period of not less than 15 years.
 Winners may be educators and/or practitioners in the fields of giftedness, brain function, human intelligence, creativity or intelligence testing.

 - The body of work should have contributed significantly in unique or innovative findings, theoretical constructs, educational approaches or practices and/or have made exceptional practical application(s) of others’ research.

 - The body of work may be represented by a single highly significant book, a minimum of five publications as primary author in refereed academic journals, a minimum of eight publications as a secondary author in refereed academic journals, significant contributions as a presenter at professional conferences or any combination thereof.

 Winners receive a $2,500 honorarium and a commemorative award.